mistio/mist-ce/README.md

 ## Development deployment

-If you're planning to modify Mist.io's source code, an alternative installation method is recommended.
+If you're planning to modify Mist's source code, an alternative installation method is recommended.

 Clone this git repo and all its submodules with something like: